valaxy/toolkit-watcher/readme.md

 Inspired by WebStorm Watchers.

+Only test in Windows, but theoretically work in other platforms

 # Usage
 - create a file `.toolbox/watcher.js` in your `<project root>`, which is the watcher config file
 - edit config file